{\textit{Ab initio} determination of pseudospin for paramagnetic defects in SiC

 In Eq.~\ref{eq:polwav} $E_\pm$ represents the complex components of the ${}^2E$ ground state, where the subscript denotes the corresponding $L_z = \pm1$ formed by two $d$-orbitals as $E_-$:\{-2,+1\} and $E_+$:\{+2,-1\}.
 States of $E_\pm$ are mixed by the vibronic wavefunctions of $\ket{n,m}$, where $n + m \leq 4$ basis set provides convergent $\ket{\Psi_\pm}$.
 In this way mixing coefficients of $c_{nm}$ and $d_{nm}$ can be calculated that enables us to determine $p$ via the formula of

-as derived and implemented by Thiering \textit{et al.}~\cite{ThieringPRX2018}.
+as derived and implemented by Thiering \textit{et al.}~\cite{ThieringPRX2018, ThieringPRB2017}.
+We provide the expansion of polaronic wavefunctions in symmetry-adapted basis~\cite{ThieringPRB2017, MazeIOP2011} in Ref.~\cite{Supplementary}.
 The corresponding calculated values of $E_\text{JT}$, $\delta_\text{JT}$ and $p$ are listed in Table~\ref{tab:JTSOC}.
 We report the ground state polaronic wavefunctions expanded in symmetry adapted basis for all vanadium defect configurations in Ref.~\cite{Supplementary}.

 We also report the corresponding \textit{intrinsic} and reduced ground state SO splittings ($E_\text{SOC}$) in Table~\ref{tab:JTSOC} as obtained by our calculations.
 Reduced SOC can be calculated as

 where $\Delta E_\text{SOC}^\text{(red)}$ stands for the intrinsic (reduced) SOC splitting of the ground state, $\lambda_z^\text{GS1-2}$ is the intrinsic SOC constant of the SO sublevels GS1-2 and $\langle \hat{L_z^\text{o}}\hat{S_z} \rangle^\text{GS1-2}$ represents the expectation value of the $\hat{L_z^\text{o}}\hat{S_z}$ product.
 In the calculations we employ $S_z = +\frac{1}{2}$ for both GS1 and GS2.
 Since the $d$-orbitals are well-localized on the V impurity and almost the entire SO splitting originates from the V atom one may deduce from the atomic SO splitting formula that $\Delta E_\text{SOC}^\text{red}~\sim~\Delta L_z^\text{eff}$, where $\Delta L_z^\text{eff}~=~p(L_z^\text{o,GS2}~-~L_z^\text{o,GS1})$~\cite{Supplementary}.